Nike's Vaporfly running shoes and tumbling records

 * Nike says its market share in running reached a record high last year on the back of Vaporfly sales.

-Reporting by Mitch Phillips
+(Reporting by Mitch Phillips)